sorinmarti/django_ndr_core/docs/modules/install-on-a-server.rst

     sudo ufw allow 8182/tcp

 Add images to your image directory and test if Cantaloupe is working.
-Sy you have an image called test.jpg in your image directory.
+Say you have an image called test.jpg in your image directory.
 You can now access it with the following
 URL: http://<your_domain>:8182/iiif/3/test.jpg/full/full/0/default.jpg